csci-1301/csci-1301.github.io/labs/GradeCalculator/readme.md

 title: Grade Calculator
 ---

+This lab serves multiple goals:

+- To have you read a high-level description of a program,
+- To help you in implementing this high-level description,
+- To help you structure your reasoning and mathematical understanding of a simple problem,
+- To exhibit different implementations of this high-level description.

 # Presentation

 This project will help you design and implement a "grade calculator" for (a variation) of this class.